jemc36/Coursera-Data-Science/README.md

-> Looking for learning mates, my email in bio :smile: Ciao
+> Looking for learning mates, my email in bio :smile: